kunal0297/SmartClinicalCopilot/README.md

 React & Vite

 ---
+✨ Why You’ll Love It
+✅ Zero black-box alerts
+✅ Transparent, explainable, evidence-backed recommendations ✅ Plug-and-play for FHIR systems
+✅ AI-enhanced, clinician-controlled
+✅ Future-proof with SMART on FHIR + OAuth2

 ## Why This Matters
 In an era where clinical alert fatigue and black-box AI models threaten patient safety, Smart Clinical Copilot delivers transparent, context-aware, and evidence-based decision support — empowering clinicians with not just recommendations, but the reasoning behind them.

 It bridges clinical expertise, AI explainability, and real-time interoperability, aligned with HL7 FHIR standards and modern health IT infrastructure.
+This isn’t just a clinical decision support tool.
+It’s your clinical copilot in the cockpit — built to help you steer complex cases with speed, precision, and confidence.